Physicslibrary/Threejs-VR-Physics/README.md

 [https://physicslibrary.github.io/Threejs-VR-Physics/examples/webxr_vr_mass_on_a_spring.html](https://physicslibrary.github.io/Threejs-VR-Physics/examples/webxr_vr_mass_on_a_spring.html)

-Webxr_vr_mass_on_a_spring.html uses a subset of three.js r115 (three.module.js, VRButton.js, and BoxLineGeometry.js).
+Code webxr_vr_mass_on_a_spring.html uses a subset of three.js r115 (three.module.js, VRButton.js, and BoxLineGeometry.js).
 Complete three.js can be downloaded from threejs website.

-Tutorial on how to make Threejs-VR-Physics on a Raspberry Pi is the same as "Making Threejs-WebXR-67P (experimental Feb 10, 2020)":
+Code webxr_vr_mass_on_a_spring.html is developed on a Raspberry Pi 3 Model B+ and tested on Oculus Quest.
+There is a short tutorial on how to write three.js codes on a Raspberry Pi in "Making Threejs-WebXR-67P (experimental Feb 10, 2020)":

 [https://github.com/Physicslibrary/Threejs-WebXR-67P](https://github.com/Physicslibrary/Threejs-WebXR-67P)

 ## 2. Maxwell Equations. (under construction)

 James Clerk Maxwell unified electricity and magnetism in the 19th century.
 150 years later, the equations can be interactively computed in a web browser.

 <pre>